folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 ## Introduction

 This tutorial introduces the procedure of normalizing echelle spectra and the use of NormPlot.
 The interactive normalization GUI is a part of the SpecpolFlow pipeline as steps that proceed the polarimetric analysis.
-In this introduction to spectra normalization, we will be using ESPADonS observations of the star xi1 CMa.
+In this introduction to spectra normalization, we will be using ESPADonS observations of the star $\xi^1$ CMa.
 This is the same observation that is used in the example LSD and Mean Longitudinal Field tutorial, so skipping this tutorial will not prevent you from advancing further in the pipeline (If you'd like, you're welcome to use normalized spectrum you create while doing this tutorial and seeing how the magnetic field measurements compare).

 ## Converting from Fits to text.
-Let's proceed by converting the format for the data files from `.fits` to the `.s` text format.
+Let's proceed by converting the format for the data files from '.fits' to the '.s' text format.
 The data file needs to be converted in order to be used in NormPlot.
-These  processed data files (can also be found on CADC archives) are formatted as: `i.fits` contains spectroscopic data (usually 4 spectra), and `p.fits` contains the polarimetric data.
-We want to convert the `p.fits` files and use the Stokes I spectrum the normalization code.
+These  processed data files (can also be found on CADC archives) are formatted as: 'i.fits' contains spectroscopic data (usually 4 spectra), and `p.fits` contains the polarimetric data.
+We want to convert the 'p.fits' files and use the Stokes I spectrum the normalization code.
 For this tutorial, we will use the ESPaDOns observation,  `2378200p.fits`.

-ESPaDOns `p.fits` files have 24 columns, and we are going to use the file-conversion script `convert-espadons-fits.py` to extract the first 12 columns.
+ESPaDOns 'p.fits' files have 24 columns, and we are going to use the file-conversion script `convert-espadons-fits.py` to extract the first 12 columns.
 These particular columns are the normalized (0-5) and unnormalized (6-11) polarimetry products with the automatic wavelength correction applied.
 The columns are `[0] Wavelength`, `[1] Intensity`, `[2] Stokes`, `[3] Null 1`, `[4] Null 2`, `[5] Errorbar`, and the latter 6 follow an identical sequence.

 In the command line, write the command